FBR Mega Station

 Description

-This blueprint book is comprised of two core components: the FBR Starter Station and the FBR Station itself.
+This blueprint book is comprised of two core components: the Core Fuel Factory and the FBR Mega Station itself.
 The former is a temporary facility used to supply core fuel to the FBRs of the main complex so that they can start up and run until they are self-sufficient.
-Additionally, there are two blueprints for seawater pumps and liquid dumps that require an egregious amount of coastline.
-These aren't needed until you turn on water and hydrogen production, so you have time to plan and provide space for those.
+Additionally, there is a blueprint for seawater pumps and two for liquid dumps that require an egregious amount of coastline.
 Lastly, there are a number of transport blueprints available for use.

 Installation & Ignition Instructions